The Radios

 The group scored their greatest hit with "She Goes Nana" in 1992, a song that topped the Belgian hit parade (Ultratop) for 6 weeks.
-Other hits were "Teardrops", "I'm into folk", "Walking The Thin Line", "She's My Lover" and "Dreaming Wild".
-The group split in 1994.
+The band toured around the world in that era.
+Other hits were "Teardrops", "Walking the Thin Line", "She's My Lover" and "Dreaming Wild".
+Meanwhile, the group is carrying a heavy secret: Robert Mosuse has an untreatable brain tumor, but he wants to spend his remaining time on stage, while the fans have no idea.